 The bathroom, kitchen and laundry rooms are special situations.
 Those rooms are all equipped, usually, with exhaust fans that are supposed to remove the steam and the moisture when turned on.
 Unfortunately, those exhaust fans are not always powerful enough to do the job.

 What you do need is a smaller dehumidifier that will remove that steam and moisture those exhaust fans do not get.
 The device does not have to be large but it should be rated to meet the square footage of each room.
+A small to medium sized room can be covered by a portable dehumidifier that has the capacity of 30 pints to 50 pints.

 When you live in a high humidity area, stop mold before it gets started.
 Turn to a good dehumidifier that will keep the excess moisture that feeds mold away.
 Lowering the humidity levels down to 50% or lower is the key to stopping mold from entering your home.